-- Maximizing density within the five floors of wood over post-1. tensioned concrete podium parameters. - 2.
+- 1. Maximizing density within the five floors of wood over post-tensioned concrete podium parameters. - 2.
 Meeting Central City Concern's programmatic and security requirements as part of the purchase and sale agreement for the northeast parcel. - 3.
-Assigning hierarchy to each of the three highly visible corners. - Simple, bold massing moves that create an interesting and diverse 4. building aesthetic, all the while creating a harmonious and consistent building language throughout in a very eclectic district. - Creating an active ground floor that responds to the unique 5. pedestrian character of the neighborhood.
+Assigning hierarchy to each of the three highly visible corners. - 4.
+Making simple, bold massing moves that create an interesting and diverse building aesthetic, all the while creating a harmonious and consistent building language in a very eclectic district. - 5.
+Maintaining an active ground floor while addressing competing utility requirements.